Sage-Bionetworks/synapseDocs/articles/custom_storage_location.md

 {% tab AWScli %}
 {% highlight bash %}
-# copy your owner.txt file to your s3 bucket
+# copy your owner.txt file to your s3 bucket with permission for synapse to read the file
-aws s3 cp owner.txt s3://nameofmybucket/nameofmyfolder
+aws s3 cp owner.txt s3://nameofmybucket/nameofmyfolder --acl authenticated-read
 {% endhighlight %}
 {% endtab %}